chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 In Vikas Singh's blog post [Anti-fragile Software](http://scn.sap.com/community/abap/blog/2013/12/01/antifragile-software) he begins with the definitions for fragility, robustness, and antifragility, then proceeds to discuss how software has been stuck in the mindset of robustness being the end goal.

 * Definitions for Fragile, Resilient, Resilient, Black Swan, and Antifragile:

     * Fragile - (of an object) easily broken or damaged (Merriam-Webster)[http://www.merriam-webster.com/dictionary/fragile]
     * Resilient - The capacity of a system, enterprise, or a person to maintain its core purpose and integrity in the face of dramatically changed circumstances.
 (Resilience p7)
     * Robust - A system or entity that has been hardened so that it is not easily broken, while lacking the recovery abilities of a resilient system. ( Resilience p13)
     * Black Swan -
-  * Antifragile - The capacity of a system, enterprise, or a person to thrive during and after a Black Swan event.
-(Self compiled from Antifragile)
+    * Antifragile - "Beyond resilience or robustness.
+The resilient resists shocks and stays the same; the antifragile gets better." [excerpt here](http://www.fooledbyrandomness.com/prologue.pdf)

 * Singh's definitions as mentioned above( *I do not fully endorse these definitions* )

     * Fragile : This is something that doesn’t like volatility.
 An example will be a package of wine glasses you’re sending to a friend.
     * Robust : This is the normal condition of most of the products we expect to work.
 It will include the wine glasses you’re sending to the friend, our bodies, computer systems.
     * Antifragile: These gain from volatility.
 It’s performance thrives when confronted with volatility.

 Sign later writes of the challenges with building more fault tolerant systems: